Biography of John Betjeman

 1966: Publication of “High and Low”.

-1968: John Betjeman made a Companion of Literature by the Royal Society of Literature.
+1968: Betjeman made a Companion of Literature by the Royal Society of Literature.

-1969: Awarded a Knighthood by Queen Elizabeth the Second.
+1969: He is knighted by Queen Elizabeth the Second.

-1972: Appointed as the Poet Laureate on the death of Cecil Day Lewis.
+1972: Betjeman is appointed as the Poet Laureate on the death of Cecil Day Lewis.

-1973: Made an Honorary Member of the American Academy of Arts and Letters.
+1973: He makes a widely popular television documentary for the BBC called “Metroland”, which is directed by Edward Mirzoeff.
+He is made an Honorary Member of the American Academy of Arts and Letters.

 1974: “A Nip in the Air” is published.

-1983: Names a railway locomotive after himself, the Sir John Betjeman.
+1983: He names a railway locomotive after himself, the Sir John Betjeman.

 1940: “Old Lights for New Chancels”.

 1942: “Vintage London”

 1945: “New Bats in Old Belfries”.